Topological Phases in Fractals: Local Spin Chern Marker in the Sierpinski carpet Kane-Mele-Rashba Model: Local topology in SC via LSCM

 In Fig. \ref{LSCM-lines-QSHI-trivial}(e)-(h) we report an analogous result but with the Hamiltonian parameter adjusted to match the topologically trivial phase.
 In this situation, the LSCM takes a value consistent with zero throughout the entire system for different fractal generations.
 The internal edges introduced by the voids in each fractal generation, merely cause tiny oscillations (of the order $\scriptstyle{\lesssim}$ $10^{-2}$) of the LSCM.
 This shows that the LSCM also correctly indexes the topologically trivial phase, which is ensured by the existence of a finite spin gap, shown in Fig. \ref{figMs}(b).

-To complement our analysis, we present in Fig. \ref{site-resolved} the site-resolved LSCM in the SC G(3) fractal as a color map across the system for both the QSHI [Fig. \ref{site-resolved}(a)] and topologically trivial [Fig. \ref{site-resolved}(b)] phases.
+To complement the previous analysis, we present in Fig. \ref{site-resolved} the site-resolved LSCM in the SC G(3) fractal as a color map across the system for both the QSHI [Fig. \ref{site-resolved}(a)] and topologically trivial [Fig. \ref{site-resolved}(b)] phases.
 One can observe that, despite the presence of many voids in the SC G(3), the LSCM marker remains quantized in a significant portion of the fractal system.
 For sites located one hexagon away from any edge (internal or external), the quantization of the LSCM $\mathfrak{C}_{s}\approx1$ is achieved in the QSHI phase [Fig. \ref{site-resolved}(a)].
 In the trivial phase, one obtains $\mathfrak{C}_{s} \approx 0$ in almost the entire system [Fig. \ref{site-resolved}(b)].
 Fig. \ref{site-resolved} shows the ability of this marker to accurately capture the local topological indexation of the system for both phases of the Kane-Mele-Rashba phase diagram in SC fractal geometry.
 As one approaches the mathematical limit of the SC fractal by increasing the generation further, anomalies caused by internal edges from numerous voids become dominant, compromising the quantization of the marker in QSHI.

-We emphasize here that both negative and positive divergences, marked as black and gray sites in Fig. \ref{site-resolved}(a), respectively, are present in the LSCM spatialmap.
-However, the $\mathfrak{C}_s$ legend color bar is cut at the relevant range which is between 0 and 1 values.
+We now discuss how the Kane-Mele-Rashba phase diagram in parameter space $\lambda_{\rm R}/\lambda_{\rm KM}-V_{\rm ab}/\lambda_{\rm KM}$ is distorted by the fractality.
+In Fig. \ref{figDiagram}(a), we show the topological phase diagram for SC G(0), using the site P$_{\rm A}$ illustrated in Fig. \ref{fig1}(a).
+This site lies in the central region of the SC G(0) system and is unaffected by its edges.
+Therefore, the phase diagram shown in Fig. \ref{figDiagram}(a) closely matches the one obtained from {\bf k}-space calculations (band theory paradigm) \cite{Kane2005b}.
+In particular, good quantization of LSCM ($\mathfrak{C}_{s}(\text{P}_{\rm A})\approx 1$) is observed in the QSHI region of the phase diagram in Fig. \ref{figDiagram}(a).
+In the trivial phase, LSCM takes a value close to zero ($\mathfrak{C}_{s}(\text{P}_{\rm A})\approx 0$), as expected.
+Additionally, a sharp boundary separating the two regions can be seen in Fig. \ref{figDiagram}(a).
+The phase diagram reported in Fig. \ref{figDiagram}(a) is common to any site chosen in SC G(0) of Fig. \ref{fig1}(a), except those near the external edges.